NorkzYT/BitwardenSync/README.md

 ## About

-BitwardenSync is a docker service that will automatically Sync your Password Managers Data to your Bitwarden Instance.
+BitwardenSync is a docker service that will automatically Sync your Password Managers Data to your Bitwarden/Vaultwarden Instance.

 ## Getting Started